 Skill

 llm-guidelines is an Agent Skill bundle that packages these guidelines for authors to use directly inside an AI coding assistant.
-It bundles the same content this website renders (scope, study types, guidelines, checklist) and exposes two slash commands: one for exploring the guidelines (asking questions, discussing study designs, deciding which study type fits) and one for reviewing a paper draft (and any supplementary material) against the eight guidelines, producing an llm-guidelines-report.md for the paper at hand.
+It bundles the same content this website renders (scope, study types, guidelines, checklist) and provides two modes: explore for asking questions, discussing study designs, and deciding which study type fits; and review for assessing a paper draft and any supplementary material against the eight guidelines, producing an llm-guidelines-report.md for the paper at hand.

 Agent Skills is an open standard originally developed by Anthropic.
 The format is now read by Cursor, GitHub Copilot, OpenAI Codex, Gemini CLI, Claude Code, and JetBrains Junie, among others; see the client list for the current set.
-The instructions below cover Claude Code; for any other client, copy the plugins/llm-guidelines/ subtree from the repository into the location that client expects, preserving the relative paths between skills/<mode>/SKILL.md and shared/ (each client’s docs are linked from the client list).
+The instructions below cover Claude Code and Codex CLI; for any other client, copy the plugins/llm-guidelines/skills/llm-guidelines/ subtree from the repository into the location that client expects (the skill is self-contained: SKILL.md plus a references/ directory with all bundled content).
+Each client’s docs are linked from the client list.

 /plugin marketplace add se-uhd/llm-guidelines-skill